-There are now (2020) only 3 materials we can recommend to 3D print our planes (category A or B parts):
+There are 4 materials that we can recommend to 3D print our planes (category A or B parts):

 This table is the summary of the most relevant material´s properties for a 3D printed airplane.